Mathematical Analysis of FLASH Effect Models Based on Theoretical Hypotheses: Results and Discussions

-The curves of DMF vs dose indicate that the FLASH effect predicted by the oxygen depletion hypothesis is influenced by the initial concentration greatly.
-For normal oxygenated tissues, the biological effect changes slightly.
-For hypoxic even extremely hypoxic ($p_0 = 1\mu M$) tissues, the biological effect alters greatly.
-This result brings challenges to the oxygen depletion hypothesis when explaining the effect of tumors.
+The $DRF_{min}$ for different doses and initial oxygen concentrations are shown in \fref{fig:DMFROD}.
+The curves indicate that the FLASH effect predicted by the oxygen depletion hypothesis is influenced by the initial concentration greatly.
+For normal oxygenated tissues with the median oxygen concentration of $70 \mu$M (50 mmHg) \citep{vaupel_oxygenation_1991}, the biological effect changes slightly.
+However, in hypoxic tissues or hypoxic parts of tumors where the typical oxygen concentration ranges from 0 to $10 \mu$M (7 mmHg)\citep{vaupel_oxygenation_1991, menon_integrated_2003}, the biological effect alters greatly, which contradicts the almost unchanged tumor control shown in FLASH effect experiments.
+Our results indicate that the oxygen depletion hypothesis cannot feasibly explain the FLASH effect that spares the normal tissue but keeps the equivalent tumor control.